How to Reset Windows 7 Password (10/ 8/ Vista/ XP/ 2012/ 2008/ 2003...)

 In this step, you will enter the BIOS Setup. the menu options are listed horizontally at the top of the screen.
 You can use the instructions given for navigating around your BIOS, locate the option for changing the boot order.

-Please keep in mind, different PC manufacturers may have different BIOS setup interface.
+Please keep in mind, some PC manufacturers may have different BIOS setup interfaces.
 Anyway, find the boot order option (it might be called "Boot Device Priority", "Advanced BIOS Features", "First Boot Device", "Boot Sequence") and set the boot order.
+Read more: How to set BIOS to boot from CD ROM or USB flash drive on different of PCs.

 Next, saving the changes by going to "Exit" tab, or by pressing the F10 key (see grey area at the bottom of the screen), and your computer will restart automatically, and attempt to boot from the USB or CD device you specify ealier.